 Laswell’s group Praxis, featuring guitarist Buckethead, drummer Bryan “Brain” Mantia and many other collaborators (frequently including Parliament-Funkadelic keyboardist Bernie Worrell and DJ Disk), has just released its final CD, Profanation (Preparation for a Coming Darkness).
 It’s the most conventionally metallic disc in the Praxis discography, and includes guest vocal performances from Iggy Pop, Mike Patton, Serj Tankian, Killah Priest and the late Rammellzee.

-This is a long interview, so it’s below the fold.
-Click to read it all.
+This is a long interview, so get ready.

 How did this particular Praxis album come together?
 Did you have all the vocalists lined up before you started, or was it put together piece by piece?